(Page updated on July 7, 2021.)

 - MUSEUM: The Orange Beach Indian & Sea Museum has reopened with normal hours - 9 a.m. to 4 p.m.
 Tuesdays, Wednesdays and Thursdays.

-- KIDS PARK: The City of Orange Beach’s Edward H. Carroll Sr. Kids Park is open with limited equipment available such as the shaded pirate ship, and swings.
+- KIDS PARK: The City of Orange Beach’s Edward H. Carroll Sr. Kids Park is closed for renovations.
+It is expected to reopen in July 2021.

 - While most city-managed facilities have reopened, it is at an individual’s discretion to visit, based on recommendations from health officials.
 Keep in mind the following recommendations from the Center for Disease Control and Prevention and ADPH: